 Whether or not you are native to Arizona you’ve probably heard of one if not all of these places.
 And for good reason.
 They’re amazing and lovely places to consider for your elopement.

 Plopped right between Flagstaff and Phoenix is our Red Rock Country.
 I dare you to drive down the looping switchbacks of 89A and not fall in love with this totally bananas place.
 There’s countless amazing hikes here (like Fay Canyon Trail, Devil’s Bridge, and Cathedral Rock ranging in difficulty from easy to hard), off-roading (also ranging from easy to… quite difficult), swimming, horse back riding, shopping, relaxing, etc etc etc. Downtown Sedona is quite the tourist attraction but this allows for a very solid home base (complete with grocery stores, spas, and a top rated Mexican Restaurant).
-I know I say every place is my favorite place but Sedona honestly is one of my favorite places.
-It’s where I first fell in love with the desert and one of my favorite places to elope in Arizona.
+Sedona is where I first fell in love with the desert and has seen a massive boom in popularity over the last year or so.
+It is definitely possible to have an adventurous, private experience here but you definitely have to venture off the beaten path (and DEFINATELY want to elope on a weekday).
 You can check out one of my Sedona adventure sessions here, an adventure elopement here, and even check out a whole flippin’ guide on How to Elope in Sedona here.

 For the wow factor.
 I saw pictures of Horseshoe and honestly thought it was part of the Grand Canyon…which is not accurate though it is part of the Colorado River (the river that runs through the grand canyon).
 Horseshoe Bend is really spectacular AND it’s also very popular.
 It used to be one of the best secret spots in the region but from increased geotagging and social media buzz, this place has recently been commercialized and is usually pretty crowded.
 It’s definitely possible to be strategic and have a more private experience.
 Want to see more of Horseshoe?
 Check out this post!
 Or, if you’re a fan of Page Arizona (like I am), check out this epic slot canyon elopement.